srkdt/eiffel-snake/README.md

 * After starting the game, a start interface will appear with different buttons: START, EXIT....
 * The goal is to eat as many apples as possible to make the snake grow
 * Each apple eaten gives 20 points
-* When you bump into each other you will die
+* When you bump into yourself you will die
 * You can return to the menu or exit the game at any time

 ## Userstories